reflexsc/web/docs/index.md

 ### What about Docker Secrets?

-The new module from Docker for managing secrets is a great step in the right direction, by finally giving people an option other than using insecure and unwieldy at scale environment variables.
-Reflex Engine, however, extends beyond this concept by giving inheritance for managing many different services (or microservices), flexibility--the configurations can be delivered securely in a variety of manners for your application, and loose coupling, where the secrets can be used by any service, not just docker.
+The new module from Docker for managing secrets is a long needed step in the right direction, by finally giving people an option other than using insecure and unwieldy at scale environment variables.

+Reflex Engine extends beyond this concept by giving inheritance for managing many different services (or microservices), flexibility as the configurations can be delivered securely in a variety of manners for your application, and loose coupling, where the secrets can be used by any service, not just docker.

 ## Configuration Basics